nnyyxxxx/banana/README.md

 By default banana doesn't have rounded corners, opacity, animations, and all of that junk baked in, you will have to use what is known as a compositor e.g. `picom`.

-## ewmh docks

-As of right now there is no support for docks, only the built in bar is supported.
-In the future I would like to implement it, but for right now the baked in bar is enough, and plenty scriptable via xsetroot.
-Use something like `slstatus`.

 ## swallowing

 Banana supports window swallowing, where a parent window hides when its child window opens.